jszlenk/Solid-Design-Principles-in-Java/README.md

 The interface should give a specific shape to the class, and the methods that must be implemented within the class should be common to all implementation classes.

+### DIP - Dependency inversion principle

+High-level modules should not depend on low-level modules.<br>
+Both should depend on abstractions.

+Abstractions should not depend on details.<br>
+Details should depend on abstractions.

 ### YAGNI - You ain’t gonna need it

 The principle says not to create functionality until it is actually needed.
 This is a good practice because we do not create redundancy in the application and we do not leave code that is not used in any way.